brondavies/filetypetranslator/README.md

 >  Image
 ```

-####  When you need to know the prefferred file extension for a file based on its mime type.
+####  When you need to know the preferred file extension for a file based on its mime type.

 ```csharp
 string[] extensions = FTT.GetMimeTypeFileExtension("text/csv");